Factual/braze-engine-integration-ios/example/README.md

 ### Explore

 From here, you can setup Braze to trigger actions based on Engine custom events.
-[See here](https://github.com/Factual/engine-braze-integration#example) for an example of sending a push notification when a user visits a coffee shop.
+[See here](https://github.com/Factual/engine-braze-integration#example) for an example of sending a push notification when a user is near a coffee shop.